litkeys/DraftCN/docs/prd.md

 5. Scrollable vertically when content exceeds viewport
 6. Canvas re-calculates height when blocks are added/moved/removed

-### Story 1.4: Block Library Sidebar
+### Story 1.6: Block Library Sidebar with Template Loading
 As a user,
 I want to see available blocks in a sidebar,
 so that I can choose what to add to my design.

 **Acceptance Criteria:**
 1. Left sidebar displays at 20% viewport width
-2. Shows all blocks from registry with thumbnails
+2. Shows all templates from registry with thumbnails
-3. Blocks organized by category
+3. Templates organized by category from BlockTemplate data
 4. Sidebar scrollable if content exceeds viewport height
-5. Each block shows name and thumbnail image
+5. Each template shows name and thumbnail image
-6. Visual hover state indicates blocks are draggable
+6. Visual hover state indicates templates are draggable
+7. Templates loaded from registry on component mount

-### Story 1.5: Freeform Drag and Drop
+### Story 1.7: Freeform Drag and Drop with Template Instantiation
 As a user,
 I want to drag blocks from the library to the canvas,
 so that I can build my layout visually.

 **Acceptance Criteria:**
-1. Blocks draggable from sidebar using mouse
+1. Templates draggable from sidebar using mouse
-2. Dragged block follows cursor smoothly during drag
+2. Dragged template preview follows cursor smoothly during drag
-3. Block can be dropped anywhere on canvas (freeform, no grid)
+3. Template can be dropped anywhere on canvas (freeform, no grid)
-4. On drop, block created at exact pixel position of mouse
+4. On drop, block instance created from template with defaultProps
+5. Block instance gets unique ID and references template typeId
-5. New blocks get sequential z-index (1, 2, 3, etc.)
+6. New blocks get sequential z-index (1, 2, 3, etc.)
-6. Drag operation can be cancelled with Escape key
+7. Drag operation can be cancelled with Escape key

-### Story 1.6: Dead Zones and Boundary Enforcement
+### Story 1.8: Dead Zones and Boundary Enforcement
 As a user,
 I want clear visual boundaries for valid drop areas,
 so that I know where blocks can be placed.